LongyuYang/SDT-C-compiler/README.md

 # SDT-C-compiler
+Course project for Principles of Compilers at TJU.
 This is a simple C compiler based on syntax-directed translation(SDT) using top-down LL(1).
 The syntax analysis and the semantic analysis are executed simultaneously.
 ## Requirements
 - Python 3.6
 - PyQt 5.11